The Universal Buffer is a two-channel (stereo) buffer, which can be configured to provide any of the following functions:

 By adding a volume control and input selector, multiple Universal Buffer boards can be configured as a full-featured preamplifier with support for both balanced and unbalanced sources and loads.

-The Universal Buffer circuit board is designed and manufactured in Canada.
+The Universal Buffer circuit board is RoHS compliant, and is designed and manufactured in Canada.

 The full set of specifications for the Universal Buffer are tabulated below.

 |2.0 V RMS

 < 0.00025 %